This project explains how to repair a damaged electrical wire by splicing in a new section of NM-B 14/2 wire with junction boxes.

 This run of 120VAC Romex NM 14/2 (Non-Metallic 14 gauge, 2 conductor with ground wire) electrical cable in the finished basement has several problems:

-- It is incorrectly installed – a building code violation – because it’s hanging unsupported outside the 2×4 studs.
-And it’s just sloppy work by the former homeowner.
+- National Electrical Code (NEC) violation because it’s hanging unsupported outside the 2×4 studs.
+An example of sloppy work by the former homeowner.

-- The insulation has been cut – on both the outer sheath and inner hot wire conductor – and wrapped with electrical tape.
-This type of repair makes me uncomfortable.
+- The insulation has been cut on both the outer sheath and inner hot wire conductor then wrapped with electrical tape which is a incorrect repair method.

 The house electrical wire is repaired by: